 Sometimes the only restitution that will restore reputation is a change in personnel.

 One of the biggest hits had to do with chemical pollutants used by contractors selling to H&M and other fast fashion retailers.
 H&M saw its name dragged through the mud, but it made two very smart decisions: be transparent, and set specific targets.

 H&M published targets for conscious consumers about sustainability, waste, and a commitment to improvement.
 Water stewardship and chemical management were at the top of their list, including a goal to “help to lead our industry towards zero discharge of hazardous chemicals” by 2020.
 Other targets have already been met.
 The report does 3 things well:

 - Acknowledges customer concern, going so far as to call them “conscious consumers,” a validation of those concerns.

 - Offers transparency, while at the same time outlining some of the difficulties in the industry as a whole–which, also disperses some of the blame.

 - Names specific goals, thereby likely alleviating the concerns of many or most consumers.

 Take a Thread from Fashion

-If you want to develop a reputation as a leader in your industry, you can learn from top apparel brands like H&M and Lululemon: even tears in the fabric of a reputation do not necessarily last forever.
+If you want to develop a reputation as a leader in your industry or fix a damaged reputation, you can learn from top apparel brands like H&M and Lululemon: even tears in the fabric of a reputation do not necessarily last forever.